jarosolan/Final-MSc-project/README.md

 # Welcome to the DL CNN repository.
 This repo explains study completed for the purpose of my Master's dissertation topic:
-Detection of fallen trees on aerial images for urban areas affected by natural disasters
+Detection of fallen trees on aerial images for urban areas affected by natural disasters.

 Briefly speaking, I explain how to go from this: